italicize/italicize.github.io/word_template.md

                 strLabel = arrSpecs(0)
                 strLabelLow = LCase(strLabel)

-                'If a line has defaults for the list, saves them in the array.
+                'If a line has defaults for the list...
                 If Left(strLabel, Len(strList)) = strList _
-                    And Right(strLabelLow, 9) = " defaults" Then
+                    And (Right(strLabelLow, 9) = " defaults" _
+                    Or Right(strLabelLow, 8) = " default") Then
                     For lngLevel = 1 To lngLevels
+                        '...saves the specs in the array...
                         sctDefineList arrList, lngLevel, arrSpecs
+                        '...and applies any style specs.
+                        sctDefineStyle arrList(lngLevel, 1), arrSpecs
                     Next lngLevel

                 'If a line has specs for a style...